 Depend on CrossOver if you are looking for an application that allows you to launch Windows-based applications from the dock and integrates functionalities of the Mac operating system such as cross-platform copy and paste as well as shared file systems to your Windows programs.

-On the one hand, other virtualization software such as VMware Fusion allows you to install Windows O/S and run Windows-only software on the Mac.
+On the one hand, other virtualization software allows you to install Windows O/S and run Windows-only software on the Mac.
 Still, their installation process is time-consuming and complex, and these programs can slow down even a speedy Macintosh computer.

 On the other hand, CrossOver for Mac, developed by Codeweavers, employs only the Windows API (Application Programming Interface) that allows users to run Windows applications on their Macintosh without the Windows operating system.